kloimhardt/blog/docs/_posts/2025-12-02-electronsthink.md

 game; for the point was that their behavior was to be exempt from physical causation.
-If you want to keep this up, you needs must be prepared to let let all the thinking and weighing of motivs be done by the one master-group of electrons alone and without any
+If you want to keep this up, you needs must be prepared to let all the thinking and weighing of motivs be done by the one master-group of electrons alone and without any